jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Names:**
     *   **Male:** Yengtan, Hobuing, Dongok, Toavan, Kuyet, Sontan
     *   **Female:** Bithui, Nuwan, Natlan, Thiho, Tangko, Trinku
+    *   **Second names:** Lizardfolk have true patrilineal surnames of the form [Given Name] [Family].
+Examples of major clans are Yehok-Tin, Engpan-Yet, and Okyeng-Weng.
+These patrilineal surnames are somewhat political.
+Those who are loyal to the Yargyez Empire and the Lizardfolk aristocracy tend to retain traditional surnames.
+Those who support the Lizardfolk rebellion tend to abandon traditional family names in favor of self-assumed neologized honorifics like Dark-Eyes, Virtue-Speaker, and No-Name.
+These neologized honorifics are sometimes passed down patrilineally, matrilineally, or sometimes replaced with new honorifics of the same kind.

 ### Orcs

 ![Orc portrait](ORC.png "Orc portrait")

 *   **Physical Description:** Orcs are tall and strong.
 Their faces are somewhat warthog-like, with straight medium-length tusks, elongated snouts and small lower jaws, pronounced cheekbones, and short pointy ears.
 Their skin is primarily green with a tinge of gray, and their fur covers their entire body with a mix of black and brown hues.
+*   **Lifespan:** Orcs reach adulthood at 24 years, middle age at 48 years, elderhood at 72 years, and usually die by 96 years.
+They can live up to 132 years.
 *   **Homeland:** The Orcs are one of the Lodumpan races.
 *   **Culture:** Orcish culture upholds religious dogma, hereditary hierarchy, and reverence for military service.
 *   **Disposition:** They see the Yargyez Empire as decadent and corrupt, and view the incursion of the Uzvu as a divinely sanctioned civilizing mission.
 *   **Language:** Orcs speak Orcish.
+*   **Names:**
+    *   **Male:** Goruk, Gona, Zargan, Estokel, Yabi, Kola, Margozek
+    *   **Female:** Ruwa, Fiyotaz, Bozai, Ledo, Tigo, Rabo, Saka
+    *   **Second names:** Orcs use patronymic bynames, of the form [Given Name] iz-[Father].

 ### Goblins

 ![Goblin portrait](GOBLIN.png "Goblin portrait")

 *   **Physical Description:** Goblins are small humanoids.
 Their faces are somewhat babirusa-like, with long curved tusks long pointy ears, medium-length snouts and medium-size lower jaws.
 They are mostly hairless, with a skin tone halfway between green and gray.
+*   **Lifespan:** Goblins reach adulthood at 22 years, middle age at 44 years, elderhood at 66 years, and usually die by 88 years.
+They can live up to 121 years.
 *   **Homeland:** The Goblins are one of the Lodumpan races.
 *   **Culture:** Goblin culture values commerce, technological inventiveness, and pragmatism.
 *   **Disposition:** Goblins view the Yargyez Empire as a repository of riches, ripe for extraction and development.
 *   **Language:** Goblins speak Goblin and Orcish.
+*   **Names:**
+    *   **Male:** Tims, Tins, Trix, Trops, Pats, Pils, Tox
+    *   **Female:** Marx, Max, Renks, Rinks, Lits, Larts, Mux
+    *   **Second names:** Goblins almost exclusively use profession-based bynames, of the form [Given Name] the [Profession].

 ### Ogres

 ![Ogre portrait](OGRE.png "Ogre portrait")

 *   **Physical Description:** Ogres are large and broad humanoids.
 Their faces are somewhat boar-like, with flat snouts, heavy jowls, small tusks, and large lower jaws.
 Their skin is primarily gray with a tinge of green, and their fur covers their entire body with hues of beige and gray.
+*   **Lifespan:** Ogres reach adulthood at 22 years, middle age at 44 years, elderhood at 66 years, and usually die by 88 years.
+They can live up to 121 years.
 *   **Homeland:** The Ogres are one of the Lodumpan races.
 *   **Culture:** Ogre culture highlights disciplined work ethic, economic individualism, and a desire for recognition.
 *   **Disposition:** They view the Yargyez Empire as an opportunity to raise their social status by acquiring underdeveloped tracts of land in exchange for serving as settler soldiers of the frontier.
 *   **Language:** Ogres speak Ogre and Orcish.
+*   **Names:**
+    *   **Male:** Waraboo, Dalagoo, Monapoo, Bakadoo, Gomaloo, Bameroo, Boraboo
+    *   **Female:** Boyaga, Nabito, Hokaro, Mabano, Dogabo, Tibaro, Wonata
+    *   **Second names:** While it is not universal, many Ogres have patrilineal surnames of the form [Given Name] [Family].
+Common surnames are Boogaroo, Banaboo, and Dagaroo.
+Otherwise, there is no standard form for Ogre bynames.

 ### Multiple Race Heritage